 In the study, the team gave blinded human reviewers a mix of real and ChatGPT-generated abstracts, and found that the reviewers could only identify the fake abstracts 68 percent of the time.
 The reviewers also incorrectly identified 14 percent of the real abstracts as being written by ChatGPT.

 The findings, which were published in npj Digital Medicine, show how ChatGPT can successfully produce realistic and convincing scientific abstracts.

 “Even though the reviewers found 68 percent of the fake abstracts, that’s not very good differentiation, despite knowing they were being given generated abstracts and were being so skeptical,” Gao said.

 Like any new technology, ChatGPT is far from perfect and has much room for improvement.
 While it provides users with very confident-sounding answers within seconds, where it sources information isn’t currently disclosed to the user.

-Fact-checked or not, the chatbot uses web-scraped data to generate its responses and prompts, which could increase the risk of spreading misinformation and promote bias, according to Yuan Luo, PhD, associate professor of Preventive Medicine and of Pediatrics, and chief AI officer for the Northwestern Clinical and Translational Sciences (NUCATS) Institute and the Institute for Augmented Intelligence in Medicine (I.AIM).
+Fact-checked or not, the chatbot uses web-scraped data to generate its responses and prompts, which could increase the risk of spreading misinformation and promote bias, according to Yuan Luo, PhD, associate professor of Preventive Medicine and of Pediatrics, and chief AI officer for the Northwestern Clinical and Translational Sciences (NUCATS) Institute and the Institute for Artificial Intelligence in Medicine (I.AIM).

 “I think the biggest disadvantage is this authoritative appearance without substantiation,” Luo said.
 “If you are not familiar with certain content, you might be led to believe whatever is written, which could be entirely false, and this has implications regarding the spread of misinformation.”